 On September 15, 2021, the Company entered into a credit agreement (the "Credit Agreement"), consisting of a \$200.0 million revolving credit facility (the "Revolving Facility"), which matures on September 15, 2026, and a \$250.0 million delayed draw term loan facility (the "Term Loan Facility" and together with the Revolving Facility, the "Credit Facility"), which matures on September 15, 2028.
 The proceeds of the Revolving Facility can be used to finance working capital, for general corporate purposes and any other purpose not prohibited by the Credit Agreement.
-On May 31, 2022 the Company received proceeds of \$250.0 million from the Term Loan Facility and on June 1, 2022, used \$170.2 million of the proceeds to settle the Company's 2022 Notes, including interest.
+On May 31, 2022 the Company received proceeds of \$250.0 million from the Term Loan Facility and, on June 1, 2022, used \$170.2 million of the proceeds to settle the Company's 2022 Notes, including interest.
 The remaining proceeds of \$79.8 million may be used for general corporate purposes not prohibited by the Credit Agreement.
 The Credit Facility replaces the Company's \$500.0 million five-year senior secured revolving credit facility (the "Amended Revolving Credit Facility") which was entered into on December 10, 2019.
-As of December 31, 2022, the Company had \$248.8 million borrowings outstanding under the Term Loan Facility bearing interest at the LIBO option rate of 8.14% and had no borrowings under the Revolving Facility.
-As of December 31, 2021, the Company had no borrowings outstanding under the Credit Facility.
-As of December 31, 2022, borrowings of \$2.5 million under the Term Loan Facility are recorded as current portion of long-term debt on the consolidated balance sheet.
+As of December 31, 2023, the Company had \$246.9 million borrowings outstanding under the Term Loan Facility and had no borrowings under the Revolving Facility.
+As of December 31, 2022, the Company had \$248.8 million borrowings outstanding under the Term Loan Facility and had no borrowings under the Revolving Facility.
+As of December 31, 2023, borrowings of \$3.1 million under the Term Loan Facility are recorded as current portion of long-term debt on the consolidated balance sheet.

-The full amount of the Revolving Facility will be available on a same-day basis, with respect to base rate loans and upon advance notice with respect to LIBO rate loans, subject to customary terms and conditions.
+The full amount of the Revolving Facility will be available on a same-day basis, with respect to base rate loans and upon advance notice with respect to SOFR rate loans, subject to customary terms and conditions.
 Under certain conditions, the Company will be permitted to add one or more term loans and/or increase revolving or term loan commitments under the Credit Facility by an amount set at the greater of \$116.0 million and 100% of consolidated EBITDA (subject to adjustments for certain prepayments), plus an unlimited amount provided that the first lien net leverage ratio does not exceed 3.00 to 1.00.
 Additionally, up to \$20.0 million of the Revolving Facility will be available for the issuance of letters of credit.
-At each of December 31, 2022 and December 31, 2021, the Company had outstanding one letter of credit issued in the amount of \$0.2 million.
+At each of December 31, 2023 and December 31, 2022, the Company had outstanding one letter of credit issued in the amount of \$0.2 million.